Delamination (geology): Relation to tectonic processes

 Delamination is seen in convergence zones, especially where continental-continental collisions occur.
 For example, delamination is seen in the Tibetan Plateau, which has formed from the collision of India with Asia.
 Observations which support delamination include sudden mafic volcanism and acceleration of uplift, occurring 14 to 11 Ma.

 Areas of extension are also associated with delamination.
 Negative buoyancy of the lower lithosphere drives delamination in both environments of collision and extension.
 During the collapse of a mountain belt, the thick crustal roots beneath what used to be a mountain disappear.
 The processes behind this disappearance are not clear.
 Granitic plutons formed by strong heat pulses have been associated with the disappearance of thick crustal roots.
 Delamination is a likely source for the heat pulses.

 The tectonic development of collapsed mountain belts is heavily debated.
 Some argue that delamination causes a second uplift along with crustal thickening, heating and volcanism.
 Others argue that delamination causes collapse and thinning of the crust.
-Some researchers postulate that the Sierra Nevada (California), Basin and Range Province and Colorado Plateau in the western USA exemplify this.
+Some researchers postulate that the Sierra Nevada (California), Basin and Range Province and Colorado Plateau in the western US exemplify this.